-- Do not swing on or put weight on the door.
+- Do not swing or put weight on the door.

 - Never attempt to repair the dryer yourself.

-- The only user-removable parts of the dryer are the lint filter, drying rack and reversible console.
+- The only user-removable parts of the dryer are the drain hose, lint filter, drying rack, condenser filter and the water tank.
 No other parts are designed to be removed by anyone other than a Fisher & Paykel trained and supported service technician.

 - When disposing of the dryer, it is recommended that the door is removed to avoid children getting trapped inside, and that the electrical cable is cut off close to the dryer.